 How Is Child Support Calculated?

 The amount of child support is determined by the state child support calculator.
 It determines a base amount that considers various factors, including both parents’ gross incomes, the child’s medical expenses, work-related daycare expenses, extraordinary expenses, and the number of children living in the home.
+The resulting amount is used as a baseline by the court to establish child support.
+The court may deviate from this calculated amount if necessary to avoid an inappropriate or unjust outcome in a particular case.

 What Is Included in Gross Income for Child Support?